AaradhyaGitHub/AaradhyaGitHub/FlowBook-About.md

 This isn't  trying to disrupt the combat sports industry.
 It's not for everyone.

 It's for the niche group of grapplers who are analytical about their training, who like data, who want to see if tracking actually helps them improve.

-If that's 75 people, cool.
-If it's 500, even better.
-If it stays at 20, then it's a great portfolio project that got me hired somewhere.

 I'm building this to solve my own problem and see if anyone else cares.
 That's it.